-Project guidelines for the Stripe app
+Project guidelines for Stripe

-OMS configuration for the project
+OMS configuration

 The complete default payment OMS configuration is available at vendor/spryker/sales-payment/config/Zed/Oms/ForeignPaymentStateMachine01.xml